aegerev/egerev_weather-website/README.md

 1. My colleague, Leo, helped me out with the project.
 In fact, I should tell you that the website template was once his project - he was working on this way back in 2010.
 Now, 13 years later, he is giving this template to me.
 This is seen in my project.

 2. Calling APIs using the 'fetch' method was SUPER hard.
-Good thing Professor Maddatu helped me out with that by
+Good thing Professor Maddatu helped me out with that by giving me the tools needed and helping me out during Office Hours.
+Thanks, Professor!

-3. I tried getting the value of the text, and the jQuery API Documentation for parent() (.parent() | jQuery API Documentation) helped me out.
-It's in Javascript.
-The child is OK.
+3. I tried doing JSON Parse to get the necessary information for the website to work.
+Luckily, w3Schools was there to help me out. (https://www.w3schools.com/Js/js_json_parse.asp).
+It's on display in my script.js file.

 4. To ensure that I had the code to create the 'past, present, future' blocks, I decided to create <div> elements inside my Javascript file.
 I used two links to make that happen: (https://stackoverflow.com/questions/867916/creating-a-div-element-in-jquery) and (https://stackoverflow.com/questions/10283414/jquery-add-div-with-class-definition).

-5. In order to satisfy the acceptance criteria, I have used the Day.js() documentation.
-It is on full display in my code. (https://day.js.org/).
+5. In order to satisfy the acceptance criteria, I have Open Weather 5-Day Forecast API documentation.
+It is on full display in my code. ( https://openweathermap.org/forecast5).
+I also used the Open Weather Geo 1.0 API to get the latitude and longitude for the given city. (https://api.openweathermap.org/geo/1.0/direct)

 ## License